OverlordAkise/website-sources/luctus_wiki/docs/general/about_darkrp.md

 This page explains a lot of darkrp's internal workings, what TEAM_ variables are and everything else that you have to look out for.

+## Random info

+The DarkRP gamemode is quite old, but this doesn't mean it is bad.
+Older software is preferred for production systems because it has been "battle tested" and thus has less exploits or bugs than newer, untested software.
+I can be sure that darkrp has no known exploits, because everything has been fixed over time already.
+Other gamemodes are not as audited as darkrp and could have some hidden exploits.

+DarkRP still uses the `umsg` networking library on some code pieces, even though the `net` library should be used nowadays.

+DarkRP loads during its main gamemode loading process the darkrpmodification's `jobs.lua` file.
+This means that any problem in the jobs.lua file creates a problem in the darkrp loading process.
+This is the reason that sometimes you spawn as a gray and block-y model when joining the server.
+If anything during the gamemode loading process fails everything after it may fail too.

+DarkRP has an AFK system and a Cook-job with a "hungermod" already included by default.
+These may be basic, but it means that you do not have to code it yourself if you need these functionalities.

+The MySQLite library of darkrp enables you to have a central point for your sql configuration.
+If you use this in your addons you can toggle the functionality between mysql and sqlite with one config setting in darkrpmodification.
+This also means if someone is using mysql in darkrp and your addon uses the MySQLite library then your addon automatically uses their mysql database too.
+(Which means you do not have to code a mysql library yourself)

 ## TEAM variables